 Laterals are when a team throws the ball backward in hopes that the defense gets tired and out of position.

 A great example of this is when the Miami Dolphins beat the New England Patriots in the 2018 season.
 The Patriots were in a prevent defense, but the Miami Dolphins could lateral the ball down the field and score.
 This is an alternative to the Hail Mary pass; however, it is harder to score later.

 Hail Mary passes in football are deep passes thrown in a last-second effort to gain the lead.
 Teams will throw this last-second desperation passes to get points as time expires.

 Every team has a Hail Mary pass in their playbook, as they always need to game plan for the worst possible scenario.

 Teams will often have their starting quarterback or even their backup quarterback come into the game to throw the ball as far as they can.
-It’s common to have the quarterback with the strongest arm come in the game to reach the end zone, especially if it’s a far throw.
+It’s common to have the quarterback with the strongest arm come into the game to reach the end zone, especially if it’s a far throw.